Alonso-del-Arte/dearborn-cinema/CONTRIBUTING.md

 * Be sure to fork from the original and not from a fork.
-* This started out as a Java 8 project, both for compile source and compile target, but I might choose to upgrade to Java 21.
+* This started out as a Java 8 project, both for compile source and compile target, but I've upgraded all my computers to Java 21.
+At least for this project, I had stuck to only using Java 8 features, but I wanted to use `Set.of()`, so I asked IntelliJ to move the compile source to the Java 9 level.
+  Do not use Java language features that have not yet made it into any long term support (LTS) release.
 * Use JUnit 5.
 Unfortunately this means you probably can't use Apache NetBeans for this project.
 * Build tool is Maven.
 Not my favorite, but IntelliJ IDEA deals with Maven headaches well enough.
+Most of the time.
+Pull requests demanding to use any other build tool will be rejected as not helpful, however much better that build tool might be.
 * Column width is 80.
 * Prefer spaces to tabs.
 This might only be an issue for Eclipse users.
 * Opening curly braces should not go on lines by themselves.
 I do know that the